Urch22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 16.
 Writing a script that Create a script that deletes all files in the current working directory that end with the characte
 Task 17.
 Writing a script that Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current
          directory
+Task 18.
+Writing a file that Write a command that lists all the files and directories of the current directory, separated by commas